-Is a Landlord Allowed to Ask for a Co-Signer on a Lease?
+Is It Legal For a Landlord to Require a Guarantor on a Lease?

 Understanding the Responsibilities of a Co-Signing Guarantor Requires Careful Review of Lease Terms and Applicable Law

 Typical within a Residential Tenancy Agreement is a guarantor clause whereas a person, commonly the parent or parents of a young tenant, agree to guarantee the debts and liabilties of the tenant.
 The intent and desire of the landlord is to obtain the assurance that the guarantor will pay on behalf of the tenant if the tenant fails to pay rent, or if the tenant causes damage to the rental unit.
 Regretably, landlords often fail to properly prepare lease contracts as well as fail to properly pursue the claims as against guarantors.

 Two common issues where landlords fail to properly obtain the anticipated security of a guarantor occur when:

 - The landlord attempts to bring a claim in the Small Claims Court as against the guarantor without first obtaining an Order as against the tenant from the Landlord Tenant Board; and

 - The landlord fails to properly draft the lease so as to adequately define the guarantee obligations of the guarantor.

 Co-Signor or Guarantor Clauses May Be Unenforceable Unless Properly Drafted